 And the meal was spectacular.

-The kitchen's expertise came to the forefront with the tagliatelle al ragù.
+The kitchen's expertise came to the forefront with the tagliatelle al ragù, served as you see to the right.
 Yes, the Marche is tagliatelle country.
 Everyone has it.
 Ragù you know, because you've become familiar with those gut-wrenching bottles of tomatoey glop flecked with some sort of meat, machine-ground to a pulp you're supposed to ruin your perfectly good pasta with.

 This is not that ragù.
 This is the essence of meat, the flavor of an entire slow-cooked roast condensed to a few tablespoons of deliciousness lovingly enveloping the house-made tagliatelle.